rootisgod/rootisgod/content/posts/2025/2025-02-23-Running-a-Private-Chocolatey-Server.md

 choco install notepadplusplus 7zip -y
 ```

-The packages should install, and they should also be relected in the Nexus repository.
-You have cached these from the main Chocolatey server and no longer hitting it.
-Further installs will hit your cached copy, and not invoke reate limits!
+The packages should install, and they should also be cached in the Nexus repository.
+You have cached these from the main Chocolatey server and will no longer hit it.
+Further installs will hit your cached copy, and not invoke rate limits!

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2025/choco-nexus/Choco-Nexus-packages.png"><img src="/assets/images/2025/choco-nexus/Choco-Nexus-packages.png"></a>